Grimjack: Other appearances

-Grimjack's first published appearance was in a back-up story in First's Warp, "The Dogs of War", featuring the character Sargon, Mistress of War.
+Grimjack's first published appearance was in a backup story in First's Warp, "The Dogs of War", featuring the character Sargon, Mistress of War.
 The story opens in Munden's Bar and Gaunt appears in shadow in one panel, although this was not known at the time.
 Ostrander identified this figure as Gaunt years later.
 In addition to his own series, Grimjack made appearances in two Munden's Bar specials and a few First Comics crossover specials including The Gift and Crossroads.
 Away from First, Gaunt's corpse made a one-panel appearance as a sight gag in issue #5 of the DC Comics horror anthology title Wasteland.

 In the fourth chapter of his 1986 Amber novel Blood of Amber, Roger Zelazny introduced a character named "Old John", who works as an emissary for the King of Amber.
 Old John is described as having a "nasty-looking scar running both above and below his left eye" and a "nasty grin", wearing a dark feathered hat.
 Zelazny, a fan of the Grimjack series since its premiere issue, later contributed the introduction to the Grimjack graphic novel Demon Knight.
 In the short story "The Shroudling and the Guisel", published posthumously in Amberzine #8, Zelazny refers to Grimjack by name: "I stood among the grave markers of unknown mortals—Dennis Colt, Remo Williams, John Gaunt—and swore to be her champion if ever she needed one".
 This story was later reprinted in the Zelazny collection Manna from Heaven.